-The bill amends the definition of "racketeering activity" to include violations of FWC laws and rules.
+CS/CS/HB 783 amends the definition of "racketeering activity" to include violations of FWC laws and rules relating to the illegal sale, purchase, collection, harvest, capture, or possession of wild animal life, freshwater aquatic life, or marine life, and related crimes.
 Under the bill, any wildlife, freshwater aquatic life, or marine life trafficker convicted of a violation of the Florida RICO Act commits a first degree felony.
 Prosecuting such violations under the Florida RICO Act will enable the state to pursue asset forfeiture, which may help to undermine profitability of the underlying criminal enterprises.